2:38 PM

 Lost Man Trail (MODERATE - DIFFICULT)

 Miles one way: 8.9.
 Elevation: 10,500 ft. - 12,800 ft.
+With a higher elevation, this is an ideal late summer hike when the wildflowers bloom and snow is melted.

 Midway Trail (DIFFICULT)